pgroenbaek/shapeio/README.md

 ```

 ### Windows
 Download and install [.NET Framework 4.0 or later](https://dotnet.microsoft.com/en-us/download/dotnet-framework) from Microsoft.

 This is typically already available on most systems.

 ## Installation

+The Python module itself can be installed in the following ways:

 ### Install from PyPI